LABIAPLASTY SURGERY TECHNIQUES

 Labia Majora Reduction

 For many women aging includes the beginning of the sagging of the vulvar structures.
 The labia majora tend to go through relaxation after childbirth and post childbearing years.
 This sagging of the labia majora causes a great deal of consternation for women who wish to wear tight filling clothing.
 The infamous so-called “camel toe” appearance occurs when there is this hypertrophy and sagging of the labia majora.
 Aside from the aging and relaxation, the labia majora can also have an excessive amount of fat content.
 This gives the woman an appearance of almost testicular proportion.
 Many women want to see a reduction in their labia majora so that they have this flat appearance when they are standing and this allows them to wear yoga pants and bathing suits more comfortably.
 Conversely, some women like the “poofy” appearance.
 This is something that they see in magazines such as Penthouse and Playboy.
 This is accomplished with the transport of fat from one part of the body and then it is processed and reinjected into the labia majora with a successful implantation rate greater than 70%.
 Reduction of the labia majora involves a linear incision in the folds between the labia minora and labia majora and then extending out laterally to the apex of the labia majora extension once this is accomplished and the vulvar skin is removed, the surgeon can decide how much fat, if any, should be removed following the reduction of the fat content the margins are closed without tension and the scar is hidden in the labial fold.
 It is imperative that the labia are hemostatic before closing the skin as hematoma is a common complication along with infection, but once again still rare in light of the numerous surgeries performed.
 Once again, it is imperative for the surgeon to obtain accurate phots of the labia majora from all different angles of perspective, so that an adequate comparison can be made between pre-op and post-op photos.
+Read more about labiaplasty recovery and healing time.

 It is important to explain to the patients that even though there is little tension upon closure of the vulvar incision there can be a slight lateral tension on the opening to the vaginal introitus this may give a bit of a gaping appearance.
 Patient should be aware of this other contraindication to this procedure is an active HPV or herpes infection.
 If the patient is anticipating bariatric surgery or a great amount of weight loss in the immediate future, it is advisable to hold off on the labia majora reduction, as more tissue may later need to be removed.
 All in all the satisfaction rate among patients undergoing this surgery is 95%.
 Once again, success depends a great deal in part of the experience and skill of the cosmetic surgeon.
+Read an article on how to avoid a botched labia surgery, article contains botched photos and revisions.